-Webinar | January.14.2021 | 8am - 9am (Eastern Standard Time)Online webinar
+Webinar | January.14.2021 | 8am - 9am (Eastern Standard Time)Webinar - Recording Available

 Join partners from Orrick’s award-winning Cyber, Privacy & Data Innovation group for a webinar presented in collaboration with Lexology.
 Keily Blair, James Lloyd, Christian Schröder and Heather Egan Sussman will discuss how cybersecurity and privacy, technology, people and politics constantly drive change — creating novel legal and business problems.
 This presents in-house and external counsel with the opportunity (and the challenge) of finding solutions that maximize the value of personal data while limiting the risks.
 During this this ‘fireside chat’, they will also discuss:

 Heather Egan is the Business Unit Leader for Orrick’s Strategic Advisory & Government Enforcement (SAGE) Business Unit.
 Heather focuses on cybersecurity, privacy and information management.
 A strategic advisor to clients, she is ranked by Chambers USA, Chambers Global and The Legal 500 United States as a leader in her field.
 Chambers explains companies turn to Heather because she “understands all the business issues and the dynamics of how to implement privacy programs [and is] extraordinarily thoughtful, very pragmatic and responsive.”

 Heather partners with clients to reduce the risk of privacy and security incidents.
 In the event of an incident, she helps companies respond, successfully guiding them through investigation, remediation, notification and any ensuing government inquiries.
 She provides comprehensive crisis management support and companies rely on her to manage their response to catastrophes, investigations and government probes involving conduct by employees, contractors and third parties.